mooninjune/AlgebraicLLL/readme.md

 # Practical Algebraic LLL Reduction Algorithm For Free Modules over Cyclotomic Fields of Power-of-two Conductor
 This repository contains the framework that reduces algebraic lattices defined over power-of-2 cyclotomic fields.
-It contains the implementation of an algebraic LLL algorithm described in the article "**Practical Algebraic LLL for Free Modules over Cyclotomic Fields of Power-of-two Conductor**".
+It contains the implementation of an algebraic LLL algorithm described in the article "**Finding Dense Submodules with Algebraic Lattice Reduction**" - Alexander Karenin and Elena Kirshanova.
+## Acknowledgment
+Both authors are affiliated with:
+- Cryptography Research Center, Technology Innovation Institute, Abu Dhabi, UAE
+- I.Kant Baltic Federal University, Kaliningrad, Russia
 # Requirements
  - [SageMath 9.8+](https://www.sagemath.org/)
  - Optionally install `multiprocess` by running `pip install multiprocess` in sage session.
 This would allow Mac users to run the code.
  - Optionally update the FPYLLL in sage so that it supports qd.
 See: **Manual update of fpylll and fplll inside Sagemath 9.0+** in  [fpylll](https://github.com/fplll/fpylll).